mikelove/mikelove.github.io/index.md

 any biases estimated and corrected for by Salmon (or Sailfish or kallisto) will be propogated to the differential expression tools, such as DESeq2.
-DESeq2 analyzes the estimated counts, but takes into account technical factors affecting those counts, such as sequencing depth, as well as technical or biological changes in gene's effective lengths.
+DESeq2 analyzes the estimated counts, but takes into account factors affecting those counts, such as differences in sequencing depth, as well as technical or biological changes in gene's effective lengths.